skyec/dynversion/README.md

-# Dynamically load differnt versions of a single page app
+# Dynamically load different versions of a single page app

-Goal: be able to ship multiple versions of a SPA to something like S3/CF and have the application boostrapping figure out which version to load (and fallback to a default version if no version set).
+Goal: be able to ship multiple versions of a SPA to something like S3/CF and have the application bootstrapping figure out which version to load (and fallback to a default version if no version set).

 ## Layout